rishisulakhe/GSoC-2025/Final_Report.md

 ## 2. Motivation and Project Goals

-The motivation for this project was to bridge the critical gap between qualitative and quantitative mutation analysis within cBioPortal's core cohort-level tools.
-While researchers could see what kind of mutations were present, they lacked the integrated tools to visualize how prevalent those mutations were across entire patient groups.
-This prevented a deeper, more immediate understanding of tumor heterogeneity and clonality.

-The project's goals were designed to directly address these challenges in the two main components where this gap was most evident:

-### Enhancing the Plots Tab
+### Plots Tab 📊
-- The Challenge: In the Plots Tab, researchers could not plot the distribution of VAF for a mutation across different clinical groups (e.g., Cancer Types).
-As shown in the "before" state, analysis was limited to categorical data like "Mutation Type," which prevented direct quantitative comparisons of VAF.
+- Researchers could not plot the distribution of VAF for mutation datatype across different clinical groups (e.g., Cancer Types).
+Analysis was   limited to categorical data (like Mutation Type), preventing quantitative comparisons of VAF

-- Project Goal: The primary goal was to extend the mutation data type to incorporate Variant Allele Frequency (VAF), facilitating the plotting of VAF as a continuous variable.
-This enhancement empowers researchers to generate box plots and scatter plots, allowing them to directly visualize and compare the distribution of VAF for a gene of interest across different clinical or genomic categories for the first time.
+- **Goal:** Enable plotting VAF as a continuous variable, allowing box/scatter plots for direct quantitative comparisons across groups.

-### Enriching the OncoPrint
+### OncoPrint 🧬
-- The Challenge: In the OncoPrint, researchers could see the type of mutation but could not see its corresponding VAF in the main cohort-level view.
-This forced researchers to navigate away to individual patient pages to find VAF, thereby losing the valuable cohort-wide context and making it difficult to spot patterns across the group.

-- Project Goal: The second major goal was to add heatmap tracks to display VAF alongside mutation types for each gene-sample pair.
-This feature provides a critical layer of quantitative data directly within the OncoPrint.
-It allows for the simultaneous observation of both the mutation type and its VAF in a single, unified view, dramatically improving the efficiency of identifying important genomic patterns.
+- The OncoPrint is one of cBioPortal's most iconic views, giving a brilliant summary of which genes are altered in which patients.
+You can see the type of alteration—a missense mutation, an amplification, and so on.
+Users could see mutation types but not their VAF, forcing them to check patient-level pages and losing the cohort context.

+- **Goal:** Add a dedicated VAF heatmap track to the OncoPrint, enabling visualization of mutation type and prevalence side-by-side in one unified view.

+Together, these enhancements bridge the gap between qualitative and quantitative mutation analysis, providing richer insights into tumor clonality within cBioPortal’s core analysis tools.ns.

 ## 3. Work Done